h2o/qrintf/README.md

 In certain applications, more than 10% of CPU time is consumed by the function.
 The reason why it is slow is because it parses the given format at run-time.

-qprinf is a preprocessor (and a set of runtime functions) that precompiles invocations of sprintf with constant format strings into specialized forms.
+qrintf is a preprocessor (and a set of runtime functions) that precompiles invocations of sprintf with constant format strings into specialized forms.

-The benchmark below shows the power of qprintf; converting IPv4 address to string becomes 13x faster when the preprocessor is applied to the source code.
+The benchmark below shows the power of qrintf; converting IPv4 address to string becomes 13x faster when the preprocessor is applied to the source code.

 ```
 $ gcc -O2 examples/ipv4addr.c